 While it might have been lovely (in terms of our sanity) to be able to translate from English to Italian word for word without worrying about messing up the meaning, it wouldn’t be nearly as fun as trying to navigate all of the linguistic roadblocks that Italian offers us.

-While prepositions and vocabulary words play a huge role in this movie as well, today we’re focusing on the verbs that can trip us up because they’re thought about differently in Italian compared to English.
+While prepositions and vocabulary play a huge role as well, today we’re focusing on the verbs that can trip us up because they’re thought about differently in Italian compared to English.

 Verb #1: Prendere – to take, to get

 — Did you “take” that class or did you “frequent” it?

 In English, we like saying that we “took” a class or a lesson, but in Italian, they “frequent” a class or a lesson.

 For example, “Ho frequentato un corso su Dante.” – I took a class on Dante.